MRIOSU/AERC/README.md

 The proposed method, where no ROI and tuning parameters are induced, is fully automatic and more robust than the previous sign determination algorithms.

-The test data (12 slices, SAX stact RT cine images, ~130 Mb) is avaible here: https://osu.box.com/s/24sn8cs717nhgynjrmqzc1awmc08jf9l
+The test data (12 slices, SAX stack RT cine images, ~130 Mb) is avaible here: https://osu.box.com/s/24sn8cs717nhgynjrmqzc1awmc08jf9l

 ### Contact:
 Chong Chen, the Ohio State University (Chong.Chen@osumc.edu)